Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Conclusions

 \section{Conclusions}

-In this work, we showed that democratic embeddings can yield minimax optimal distributed optimization algorithms when employed in source coding schemes.
-For smooth and strongly convex objectives, we proposed \textbf{\textsc{DGD-DEF}}, which employs error feedback to achieve linear convergence.
-For the case of general convex and non-smooth objectives, where the output of the stochastic subgradient oracle is quantized using a democratic source coding scheme, projected subgradient descent attains minimax optimal convergence rate.
-We note that although \textbf{DSC} theoretically attains minimax optimal performance to within constant factors, computing democratic embeddings can be computation and memory intensive, for which we proposed a randomized Hadamard construction for fast near-democratic embeddings.
-Finally, we demonstrate that for any compression scheme, instead of directly compressing the input, computing the (near) democratic representation and compressing that instead, invariably improves performance.
-A potential limitation of the proposed optimization approach is that the curvature information is not utilized, which we leave as future work.
+In this work, we show that democratic embeddings can yield minimax optimal distributed optimization algorithms under communication constraints when employed in source coding schemes.
+For smooth \& strongly convex objectives, we propose \textbf{\textsc{DGD-DEF}}, which employs error feedback to achieve linear convergence.
+For the case of general convex \& non-smooth objectives, when the output of the stochastic subgradient oracle is quantized using a democratic source coding scheme, \textbf{\textsc{DQ-PSGD}} attains minimax optimal convergence rate.
+We note that although \textbf{DSC} theoretically attains minimax optimal performance to within constant factors, computing democratic embeddings can be computation and memory intensive.
+We also propose a randomized Hadamard construction for fast near-democratic embeddings.
+Finally, we extend the analysis and simulate our algorithms for multi-worker setups.
+A potential limitation of the proposed optimization approaches is that the curvature information is not utilized, which we leave as future work.